 The earliest silvicultural guidelines for managing northern hardwood forests emphasized uneven-aged approaches, particularly single-tree selection, to generate "balanced" (equal canopy area allocated to each age class), uneven-aged structures.
 This approach was based on natural size structures observed in the old-growth shade-tolerant forests of Europe and eastern North America . . resulting in the unfortunate misapplication of size structures observed at broad spatial scales . . to management guides designed for stand-scale application.
-An important ecological consequence of this management approach has the been the general loss of mid-tolerant species [e.g., yellow birch] from these forests.

-Thus, controversy exists over how our knowledge of natural forest dynamics should be applied to manage uneven-aged forest stands, and, at least according to these authors, the Forest Service is misapplying these concepts in deciding how to manage maturing forest stands in this project.
+An important ecological consequence of this management approach has the been the general loss of mid-tolerant species [e.g., yellow birch] from these forests.44 applied to manage uneven-aged forest stands, and, at least according to these authors, the Forest Service is misapplying these concepts in deciding how to manage maturing forest stands in this project.